batzor/SimpleHttp/README.md

 # SimpleHttp
-A HTTP/1.1 polling server with thread pooling, using only Linux system API and C++.
+A HTTP/1.1 polling server with thread pooling, using only Linux system API and C++ with the aim of serving as many requests as possible in a short period of time.

 ## How to run
 `$ make test`